apache/flink/docs/apis/streaming/index.md

 - `readTextFile(path)` / `TextInputFormat` - Reads files line wise and returns them as Strings.

-- `readTextFileWithValue(path)` / `TextValueInputFormat` - Reads files line wise and returns them as
-  StringValues.
-StringValues are mutable strings.

 - `readFile(path)` / Any input format - Reads files as dictated by the input format.

-- `readFileOfPrimitives(path, Class)` / `PrimitiveInputFormat` - Parses files of new-line (or another char sequence) delimited primitive data types such as `String` or `Integer`.

 - `readFileStream` - create a stream by appending elements when there are changes to a file